-Christmas came early at Chimpanzee Sanctuary Northwest.
+Christmas came early last year at the Chimpanzee Sanctuary Northwest.
 The unusually warm weather and a surplus stock of Christmas gifts that came into the sanctuary made the team organize a little preview of the festivities to come for the resident chimpanzees.

 For the last few years, the chimps received potted Christmas trees in December that could be planted on the premises once the ground thawed in the spring.
 Because of this, the animals now have three trees to play within their two-acre outdoor enclosure … and the evergreens were just waiting to be decorated.